amesar/mlflow-examples/README.md

 * [model_registry](model_registry) - Jupyter notebook sampling the Model Registry API.
 * [benchmarks](benchmarks) - Simple scoring server performance benchmark.

-The sklearn and pyspark examples also showcase:
+The sklearn and sparkml examples also showcase:
 * Different ways to run a project with the mlflow CLI
 * Real-time server scoring with docker containers
 * Running a project against a Databricks cluster